LeonardoE95/Snake/README.md

 sudo apt-get install libsdl2-ttf-dev
 ```

+Other than that, you need to specify the path to a .ttf file in one of the parameters at the top of the code.

 Also, this probably does not work on Windows (OS) because of gettimeofday() used for managing delays.

 # Compilation